-Please review your Student Planner or contact your Student Success Coach/Faculty Mentor to review which courses may be used to fill this degree requirement.
+\Please review your Student Planner or contact your Student Success Coach/Faculty Mentor to review which courses may be used to fill this degree requirement.

-Overview - LVN to AAS in Nursing - Transitional Entry Program
+Overview - LVN to AAS in Nursing - Transitional Entry Program credits for prior vocational nursing courses.

-The Transitional Entry (TE) Program Track facilitates upward educational mobility for the licensed vocational/practical nurse by offering advanced placement into the nursing program.
-Students in the TE program receive 8 semester credits for prior vocational nursing courses.
 The TE students will start their courses in the second semester courses of the Traditional ADN Program.
 Grading and progression policies are the same for all students in the nursing program regardless of entry as a Traditional or TE student.